-In addition, the BHA will post the RFP and proposal submission and rating and ranking procedures on its web site.
+In addition, the PHA will post the RFP and proposal submission and rating and ranking procedures on its electronic web site. (if available)

-The BHA will publish its advertisement in the newspaper mentioned above for at least one day per week for three consecutive weeks.
-The advertisement will specify the number of units the BHA estimates that it will be able to assist under the funding the BHA is making available.
-Proposals will be due in the BHA office by close of business 30 calendar days from the date of the last publication.
+The PHA will publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
+The advertisement will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
+Proposals will be due in the PHA office by close of business 30 calendar days from the date of the last publication.

-In order for the proposal to be considered, the owner must submit the proposal to the BHA by the published deadline date, and the proposal must respond to all requirements as outlined in the RFP.
+In order for the proposal to be considered, the owner must submit the proposal to the PHA by the published deadline date, and the proposal must respond to all requirements as outlined in the RFP.
 Incomplete proposals will not be reviewed.

-The BHA will rate and rank proposals for rehabilitated and newly constructed housing using the following criteria:
+The PHA will rate and rank proposals for rehabilitated and newly constructed housing using the following criteria:

-- I. Owner experience and capability to build or rehabilitate housing as identified in the RFP; - 2.
-Owner or designated property manager experience in property management; - 3.
-Extent to which the project furthers the BHA goal of deconcentrating poverty and expanding housing and economic opportunities; - 4.
-Extent to which the proposed project does not increase minority concentration in those areas which the BHA has identified as an "area of minority concentration"; - 5.
-Extent to which the property improves utility efficiency; - 6.
-If applicable, the extent to which services for special populations are provided on site or in the immediate area for occupants of the property; - 7.
+Owner experience and capability to build or rehabilitate housing as identified in the RFP;

+Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities;

+If applicable, the extent to which services for special populations are provided on site or in the immediate area for occupants of the property; and

 Projects with less than 25 percent of the units assisted will be rated higher than projects with 25 percent of the units assisted.
-In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services, the BHA will rate partially assisted projects on the percent of units assisted.
-Projects with the lowest percent of assisted units will receive the highest score; and - 8.
-Projects will also be rated on the period of affordability for the assisted unit/s.
+In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services, the PHA will rate partially assisted projects on the percent of units assisted.
+Projects with the lowest percent of assisted units will receive the highest score.

-Requests for Proposals for Existing Housing Units
+PHA Requests for Proposals for Existing Housing Units

-The BHA will advertise its request for proposals (RFP) for existing housing in the Brockton Enterprise.
+The PHA will advertise its request for proposals (RFP) for existing housing in the following newspapers and trade journals.